Bat-wielding sisters savagely beat woman in alleged road rage incident

 “After I got hit the first [time], I just grabbed her and we started wrestling on the floor, so I got the bat away from her,” Barboza recalled.

-The other women then grabbed the bat and began hitting the 25-year-old as she was wrestling with the sister, according to Barboza.
+The other woman then grabbed the bat and began hitting the 25-year-old as she was wrestling with the sister, according to Barboza.
 A bystander eventually intervened and yanked the bat away.
 Another witness also recorded the incident.

 Barboza was rushed to the hospital and treated for a gash on her head and a broken nose.